NASA named new constellations after The Incredible Hulk and Godzilla

 In celebration of the 10th anniversary of NASA's Fermi Gamma-ray Space Telescope, NASA has named 21 new gamma-ray constellations.

-NASA has um... gone a bit off the reserve when it comes to naming them.
+NASA has um... gone a bit off the reservation when it comes to naming them.

 Take "Hulk" for example, which is named for The Incredible Hulk!